petermchale/math105A/temp/lectures/README.md

-# Using these Jupyter notebooks as slides
+# Using these Jupyter notebooks as live presentations

 These notebooks were created using [RISE](https://github.com/damianavila/RISE), a Jupyter extension that